ilianakp/SandWorm/docs/index.md

 ## Download and Installation

-A `gha` file and Yak package will be provided when Sandworm is officially released.
-Until then, Sandworm can be tested by downloading our repository and building the plugin using Visual Studio on Windows.
+In Rhino, start the package manager and download the official SandWorm Yak package.
+Alternatively, you can clone our [repository](https://github.com/mariuszhermansdorfer/SandWorm) and build the plugin using Visual Studio on Windows.

-To use Sandworm you will need a copy of [Rhino 6](https://www.rhino3d.com), a [Kinect for Windows v2](https://support.xbox.com/en-AU/xbox-on-windows/accessories/kinect-for-windows-v2-info) and have installed the [Kinect for Windows Runtime 2.0](https://www.microsoft.com/en-au/download/details.aspx?id=44559).
+To use Sandworm you will need a copy of [Rhino 6, 7 or 8](https://www.rhino3d.com), a [Kinect for Windows v2](https://support.xbox.com/en-AU/xbox-on-windows/accessories/kinect-for-windows-v2-info) or [Kinect Azure](https://azure.microsoft.com/en-us/services/kinect-dk/#overview).

 ## Contributors and License